Piano Tuning and Repair Course FAQ

 What do I get when I graduate?

-After you pass all of the 10 lessons and the final exam with at least an 80%, you will become a Certified Piano Technician (CPT).
-You will receive an email with a PDF of the official Piano Technician Academy seal to use on your website or business cards as well as a hard copy of your diploma signed by your instructor in the mail (please allow a 1-2 weeks for this to arrive).
+After you pass all of the 14 lessons and the final exam with at least an 80%, you will become a Certified Piano Technician (CPT).
+You will receive an email with a PDF of the official Piano Technician Academy seal to use on your website or business cards as well as a hard copy of your diploma signed by your instructor in the mail (please allow a 1-2 weeks for this to arrive as they go out twice a month).

 Will this course prepare me to take my RPT exams from the Piano Technicians Guild?